-Psychoeducation Enhances Quality of Life in People with SchizophreniaFebruary 25, 2013 • A GoodTherapy.org News Summary
+Psychoeducation Enhances Quality of Life in People with SchizophreniaFebruary 25, 2013 • By A GoodTherapy.org News Summary

 There are a number of factors that influence quality of life (QOL) for individuals living with schizophrenia.
 Included among those are family environment, support, symptom severity, medication, and treatment adherence sense of coherence (SOC) describes the comprehension an individual has of their own illness.
 When a person with schizophrenia understands the nuances of their mental health condition they can be a proactive participant in their own recovery.
 Integrating an educational foundation into existing treatment approaches may provide the best outcomes for schizophrenic clients and their families.